-In August 2021 HEE North East and North Cumbria will launch the RCA/CSA SOX programme.
+In August 2021 HEE North East and North Cumbria launched the RCA/CSA SOX programme.
 This innovative programme was developed by two CSA Examiners within HEE North West.
 The programme was originally designed to support those on an extension to pass their CSA exam.
 The programme has had huge success.
+Now in light of the change in exams, we now offer SCA SOX.

-The programme will be offered to all postgraduate doctors in training in this area with an RCA/preexisting CSA exam failure.
+The programme is offered to all postgraduate doctors in training in this area with an SCA exam failure.
 The programme is supportive and works with both the trainer and the postgraduate doctor in training to maximise exam success.

 How does it work?

--The postgraduate doctor in training is contacted after an RCA exam failure and invited to the programme and to attend a SOX day.
-Their trainer will be copied into this email.
+-The postgraduate doctor in training is contacted after an SCA exam failure and invited to the programme and to attend a SOX day.

 What happens on the SOX day?